f4z3r/f4z3r.github.io/content/beyond-the-pod-webassembly-and-wasmcloud-next-platform-evolution.md

 # WebAssembly as a Platform Foundation

 Modern platforms nearly all build on top of containers as their foundational element to run executable code.
-This is a logical evolution from Docker meteoric growth, and the ecosystem that grew around its open standards (such as the
+This is a logical evolution from Docker's meteoric growth, and the ecosystem that grew around its open standards (such as the
 [OCI - Open Container Initiative](https://opencontainers.org/)).
 While containers provide a huge step in terms of ease of use, standardization, and security compared to shipping raw artefacts to